Chessforeva/WindowsTools/ftp/winxp/README.txt

 If filenames contain "?" in lists then it means files have been saved using Windows 2-byte encoding, which is much different to the ascii table.
 This tool is 8-bit and maybe not the best choice then.
 If such named files too many.
-During times people spent much resources developing encoding convertion rich user interfaces.
+During times people spent much resources developing encoding conversion rich user interfaces.
 There were plenty of functions (ending W as SetCurrentDirectoryW) developed later which should be used.
 But normally ascii was used naming files.
 Some language encodings, as latin, are close to ascii, but some really technically encoded.